A Framework for Improving the Reliability of Black-box Variational Inference: Complete Framework

 \section{Complete Framework}

 Combining our innovations from \cref{sec:termination-rule,sec:fixed-learning-rate} leads to our complete framework.
 When $\learningrate$ is fixed, our proposal from \cref{sec:fixed-learning-rate} is summarized in \cref{alg:FASO}, which we call \emph{Fixed--learning-rate Automated Stochastic Optimization} (FASO).
-Combining the termination rule from \cref{sec:termination-rule} with FASO, we get our complete framework, \emph{Robust, Automated, and Accurate Black-box Variational Inference} (RAABBVI), which we summarize in \cref{alg:RAABBVI}.
-We will verify the robustness of RAABBVI through numerical experiments.
-Accuracy is guaranteed by the symmetrized KL divergence termination rule and the MCSE criterion for iterate averaging.
-RAABBVI is automatic since the user is only required to provide a target distribution and the only tuning parameter we recommend changing from their defaults are defined on interpretable, intuitive scales: \bitems \item \textbf{accuracy threshold $\xi$:} The symmetrized KL divergence accuracy threshold can be set based on the expected accuracy of the variational approximation.
+Combining the termination rule from \cref{sec:termination-rule} with FASO, we get our complete framework, \emph{Robust and Automated Black-box Variational Inference (RABVI)}, which we summarize in \cref{alg:RABVI}.
+We will verify the robustness of RABVI through numerical experiments.
+RABVI is automatic since the user is only required to provide a target distribution and the only tuning parameters we recommend changing from their defaults are defined on interpretable, intuitive scales: \bitems \item \textbf{accuracy threshold $\xi$:} The symmetrized KL divergence accuracy threshold can be set based on the expected accuracy of the variational approximation.
 If the user expects $\kl{\postdensity}{\approxdensity_{*}}$ to be large, then we recommend choosing $\xi \in [1,10]$.
 If the user expects $\kl{\postdensity}{\approxdensity_{*}}$ to be fairly small, then we recommend choosing $\xi \in [.01, 1]$.
-Our experiments suggest $\xi=0.1$ is a good default value. \item \textbf{inefficiency threshold $\tau$:} We recommend setting inefficiency threshold $\tau = 1$, as this weights accuracy and computation equally.
+Our experiments suggest $\xi=0.1$ is a good default value. \item \textbf{inefficiency threshold $\tau$:} We recommend setting the inefficiency threshold $\tau = 1$, as this weights accuracy and computation equally.
 A larger value (e.g., 2) could be chosen if accuracy is more important while a smaller value (e.g., 1/2) would be appropriate if computation is more of a concern. \item \textbf{maximum number of iterations $K_{\max}$:} The maximum number of iterations can be set by the user based on their computational budget.
-RAABBVI will warn the user if the maximum number of iterations is reached without convergence, so the user can either increase $K_{\max}$ or accept the estimated level of accuracy that has been reached. \eitems
+RABVI will warn the user

+if the maximum number of iterations is reached without convergence, so the user can either increase $K_{\max}$ or accept the estimated level of accuracy that has been reached. \eitems